Data Retention Best Practices

 by Bridget.Giacinto, on Dec 4, 2014 1:36:18 PM

 Data is growing at an astronomical rate and if it's not properly managed, it can cost your company a hefty price tag in terms of storage fees.
-Understanding what type of data you have, when and if it is being accessed, and how long you wish to keep it, is an important first step in developing a data storage and backup retention strategy for your business.
+Understanding what type of data you have, when and if it is being accessed, and how long you wish to keep it, is an important first step in developing a data storage and data retention / backup retention strategy for your business.
 Once you know what data is needed from a company and legal standpoint, you can start to build out your data retention strategy.

 Today, it’s important for organizations to remember to not store data longer than what is required.
 According to the Information Systems Audit and Control Association (ISACA) journal written by Lorrie Luellig, J.D., and Jake Frazier from IBM, “A lack of insight into what information needs to be kept, has led many organizations to accumulate mountains of electronically generated debris in the form of excess applications, servers, storage and backup tapes that no longer have any utility.”

 In a recent survey of corporate CIOs and general counsels conducted at the Compliance, Governance and Oversight Council (CGOC)1 summit, it was found that typically only 1 percent of corporate information is on litigation hold, only 5 percent is in a records retention category and a mere 25 percent has any current business value.1 This means that approximately 69 percent of all the data collected and maintained by most organizations have no business, legal or regulatory value at all.”

 In other words, storing your data for too long (even as a small business) can hurt you financially - which leads us to the next point of what’s driving data retention and the policies that companies implement.

 Here are some reasons:

 - Storage space (which points back to cost)